Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 The goal is to create something that others can reliably build on.

-That is why the language of infrastructure matters.

-Without that framing, the work can be misunderstood as a private effort or a narrow advocacy project.

-With that framing, it becomes possible to discuss:
+That infrastructure framing matters because it makes it possible to discuss:

 - stewardship
 - institutional housing